-54. The movement and activities of all visitors is tightly controlled.
+57. The movement and activities of all visitors is tightly controlled.

-- a) Individuals are not permitted access to the Settings until: - i) They are recognised as a Parent by Saplings' staff or; - ii) They have shown some form of photo identification; staff have verified that the visit is appropriate and necessary and the individual has read and signed the 'Visitor Form' which sets out the visit rules.
+- a) Individuals are not permitted access to the setting until: - i) They are recognised as a parent or carer by Saplings' staff or; - ii) They have shown some form of photo identification; staff have verified that the visit is appropriate and necessary and the individual has read and signed the 'Visitor Form' which sets out the visit rules. - b) All visitors including parents are prohibited from: - i) Engaging in conversation or offering any form of physical contact with children (other than their own);

-- b) All visitors including parents are prohibited from: - i) Engaging in conversation or offering any form of physical contact with children (other than their own); - ii) Using mobile phones; - iii) Undertaking any activity that may negatively impact the welfare of children and staff; - iv) Using the same toilets as the children. - c) All visitors must be escorted at all times. - d) Additional points to note.
-It is accepted that where a setting is on School premises, School's authorised staff may occasionally enter the Setting.
-All of these individuals are DBS checked and access to the Setting during session time is kept to an absolute minimum. - 55.
+- ii) Holding or using a mobile phone; - iii) Undertaking any activity that may negatively impact the welfare of children and staff; - iv) Using the same toilets as the children. - c) All visitors must be escorted at all times. - d) Additional points to note.
+It is accepted that where a setting is on School premises, School's authorised staff may occasionally enter the setting.
+All of these individuals are DBS checked and access to the setting during session time is kept to an absolute minimum. - 58.
 Child collection is closely monitored.
-As a matter of policy, children are only released to individuals who are listed as their primary or secondary carers on the Sapling database. - a) If a Parent wishes to give permission for someone other than the primary or secondary carer to collect their child, they must provide the following information by text to the Sapling phone (or in person): - i) Name of the child to be picked up; - ii) Name of the individual picking up; - iii) The date of birth of the individual picking up, if under 16; - iv) Date and time of pick up; - v) A statement saying that authority is given. - vi) The child's password (this is a security measure to prove identification)
+As a matter of policy, children are only released to individuals who are listed as their primary or secondary carers. - a) If a parent wishes to give permission for someone other than the primary or secondary carer to collect their child, they must provide the following information by text to the Sapling phone (or in person): - i) Name of the child to be picked up; - ii) Name of the individual picking up; - iii) The date of birth of the individual picking up, if under 16; - iv) Date and time of pick up; - v) A statement saying that authority is given. - vi) The child's password (this is a security measure to prove identification)